ishansharma495/salesanalysis/README.md

 </summary>
 </details>

-•	Extracted data to create a time of day, day name, and month name column.
+•	Extracted data to create a time of day, day name, and month name column
 <summary>
 <details>